Thigh Lift Thigh Lift

 £8800

-The cost varies depending on the surgeon’s experience, the specific technique used, and the complexity of the procedure.
-At HR Plastic Surgery, we believe in providing transparent pricing and flexible payment plans to help make thigh lift surgery more accessible and affordable.
-During your initial consultation, our team will discuss the cost of the procedure and the available financing options.
+The cost of a thigh lift in the UK varies depending on the plastic surgeon’s experience, the specific thighplasty technique used, and the complexity of the procedure.
+At HR Plastic Surgery, we believe in providing transparent thigh lift prices and flexible payment plans to help make thigh lift surgery more accessible and affordable.
+During your initial consultation, our team will discuss the cost of the thighplasty procedure and the available financing options.
 You can find more information on our pricing and payment plans page*.

 FAQs

-What is the best procedure to reduce the size of thighs and remove excess skin?
+What is the best procedure to reduce the size of thighs?

 Is Thighplasty the same as a thigh lift?